A sense of identity

-Mary is a lady in her 70s who has lived with multiple sclerosis for many years.
-She employs six PAs, and five of them have been working with her for well over three years.
+Mary's 70 years old and has lived with multiple sclerosis for many years.
+She employs her own team of personal assistants (PAs) to support her – and five of them have worked with her for over three years.
 She recently received a national award for ‘best small employer’ and was asked what factors she thought contributed to her winning this award.
+She said:

 “I firmly believe that my PAs stay because my situation offers them something quite different; with all our personalities and my various care requirements we constantly have to change our plans.
 Everyone invests in what we do, which is not just about working together to meet my care needs but also about everyone in our team fulfilling their own potential and personal goals.
 I try to support my staff as much as they support me!”